microsoftgraph/msgraph-bicep-types/README.md

-# Microsoft Graph Bicep provider (public preview)
+# Microsoft Graph Bicep extension (public preview)

-The **Microsoft Graph Bicep provider** enables customers to manage a limited set of Identity/Graph resources (Microsoft Entra ID, formerly known as Azure AD) in Bicep templates (alongside Azure resources) through native Microsoft Graph APIs.
+The **Microsoft Graph Bicep extension** enables customers to manage a limited set of Identity/Graph resources (Microsoft Entra ID, formerly known as Azure AD) in Bicep templates (alongside Azure resources) through native Microsoft Graph APIs.
 This unblocks Infrastructure-as-Code/DevOps outcomes for Azure customers and will close a long-standing platform gap and pain-point.

 Customers can then use [Azure CLI](https://learn.microsoft.com/cli/azure/) or [Azure PowerShell](https://learn.microsoft.com/powershell/azure/) to [deploy Bicep templates](https://learn.microsoft.com/azure/azure-resource-manager/bicep/deploy-cli) and their set of Microsoft Azure and/or Microsoft Entra ID resources.